michaelshiloh/robotaPsyche/studentPresentations.md

 Rashid: *Does AI limit the creative agency of humans or provoke it?*
 Shaurya: *Would computer-enhanced humans be a more practical approach towards building advanced robots?*
+Kyrie: *If an AI system appears to be conscious, should we consider it to be conscious?*

 **Student Lead Discussions**